Henriknn01/wave-industries/README.md

 We emphasized on having a working prototype ready by the end of every week.
 We used a sprint based system.
 Scrums would consist of the general agenda of the meeting, what we had done previously, what we are currently working on and discussing future developments.
 By the end of the week we would have a prototype tested and functional with whatever new features that were added that week.

+see [SprintReport](documentation/SprintReport.pdf) for a week by week update and a retrospective at the bottom of the document

  - - - -